-Roland Emmerich’s 1998 American take on the Japanese kaiju icon resulted with mixed to poor reviews, but none were the result of this successful teaser that teased the successful Jurassic Park franchise.
+Roland Emmerich’s 1998 American take on the Japanese kaiju icon resulted in mixed to poor reviews, but none were the result of this successful teaser that teased the successful Jurassic Park franchise.

-The danger of the trailer released without a film having it’s script first.
-This teaser for director David Fincher’s feature debut hinted at the Aliens were headed toward Earth.
+The danger of the trailer being released without a film having its script first.
+This teaser for director David Fincher’s feature debut hinted at the Aliens was headed toward Earth.
 Not so much in the finished film where they wind up on a mostly empty prison outpost.